Home....Contents....Sample Chapter....Author....Contact Author....Buy the Book

 Since the realm of the Spirit is beyond the senses and scientific exploration, theories about it are not subject to the usual standards of proof which rely on observation and experiment.
 We can, however, apply the tests of reasonableness and plausibility, and the aim of the discussion has been to keep its conclusions within those bounds.
 The theory that is developed, then, is one that, it is hoped, makes sense as a matter of logic, that is plausible, and that is solidly grounded in the doctrines of the New Testament.
 At the same time it ought to afford the reader with the basis for an understanding of the Christian religion from a new perspective providing a deeper insight into the basic tenets of Christianity.
 These, it will be seen, include the resurrection of Christ as a spiritual resurrection, the Holy Spirit as the spirit of Christ which is love, grace as the gift of the spirit, sin as absence of the spirit which supplants the law, and the kingdom of God as the living realm of the spirit.

-The Appendix confirms that many of the conclusions reached in the dialogue are directly supported by passages of New Testament scripture which are there quoted in full.
+The Appendix attests that many of the conclusions reached in the dialogue are supported by passages in the writings of reputable theologians and biblical scholars.

 The impetus for the book is a vision of the Cross as a beacon, high on a hill, far back in time, transmitting the spirit of Christ into the world and down through the centuries where it remains available today for us to receive in faith.
 Beyond that vision is the image of a union, in death, of Christ's spirit with the spirit of God, attained by an unwavering obedience in the face of extreme suffering, and characterized by intense love of God and humankind.
 If we can but learn to emulate that intense love of God and humankind, then we may hope to receive the spirit of Christ into our hearts; and that will be our salvation.